- Music festivals are notorious for bringing in A-list headliners that fans want to see up up and personal.

 Front-load food and leisure at the beginning of the day

 Some die-hard festivalgoers may arrive early and go directly to the main stage to camp out for the day.
 This is not something I would suggest.
-Yes, you’ll never get to the head of the line, but you’ll also reduce your chances of dehydration and tiredness.
+Certainly, you’ll never get to the head of the line, but you’ll also reduce your chances of dehydration and tiredness.

 Go to the main stage just before the penultimate performer’s set